 One thing we might consider is to have the module manager check for updates to their installed modules and prompt users to tell them that upgrades are available.
 This would help to allow quick updates for users that already have Kepler 2.0 installed so they don't have to get the whole installer when just a couple of modules have changed.

-#7 Updated by Christopher Brooks about 9 years ago
+#7 Updated by Christopher Brooks over 9 years ago

 Thanks, I'm closing this one.